Shaaali/identity-apps/docs/quickstarts/qsg-saml-webapp-java-ee.md

 The app will be accessible at `https://localhost:8080/sample-app/index.html`.

-Try login to Asgardeo using <a href="/guides/user-management/">customer</a> account credentials.
+Log in to Asgardeo using your <a href="/guides/user-management/manage-users/user-accounts/customer/">customer</a> account credentials.